 In 1895, Daingerfield remarried and in 1900, he completed his second home in Blowing Rock, called Windwood.
 His third and final home, Westglow, was completed in 1917 and is a testament to his success as a painter.
 This home is where he lived when he painted Madonna of the Hills and donated it to his church, St. Mary of the Hills.
 For the rest of his life, he returned to Blowing Rock every summer and claimed to find a spiritual connection to the landscape here.
 He died in 1932 at the age of 73.

 The restoration was completed in 2008 and the building is now used for small meetings and events.
-Three years ago, the Artist in Residence program began, where the house is open to feature various artists and their work.
-In keeping with the cottage’s early beginnings when Daingerfield offered his expertise to others, local artists exhibit and demonstrate their work for the public for eight weeks each summer.
-Exhibits change weekly and the cottage is open every day except Wednesdays throughout the event.
+In 2010, the Artist in Residence program began, where the house is open to feature various artists and their work.
+In keeping with the cottage’s early beginnings when Daingerfield offered his expertise to others, local artists exhibit and demonstrate their work for the public each summer.
+Exhibits change weekly and the cottage is open every day throughout the event.